 The EB5 has a very compact geometry with a short wheelbase and a steep headtube angle.
 These elements combine to give it a short turning radius, although they detract from its stability in turns and at speed.
 While it may have a short turning radius, we did find that the small front wheel, narrow-ish handlebar, and steep angles resulted in somewhat unsteady steering and handling feel when turning.
 The small wheels roll a fair amount slower than larger wheels, and we had difficulty getting this bike to break the 20 mph mark, even on a steep downhill.
 That said, it only took a little time to get accustomed to the way this bike felt, and its ride quality was about as we expected, considering its design.

 The simple single-speed design of the EB5 helps to make it relatively hassle-free as there is no tinkering or adjustment required to keep the drivetrain running smoothly.
 At the same time, that simple drivetrain makes this bike somewhat of a bear to pedal around, especially uphill, should you run out of battery.
-We found the V-brakes to work as well as the mechanical disc brakes found on all of the other competitors, and we were able to stop this bike from its top speed in 22 feet.
+We found the V-brakes to work as well as the mechanical disc brakes found on some of the other competitors, and we were able to stop this bike from its top speed in 22 feet.

 During testing, we spent several hours sitting on the seat of the EB5, and we have no complaints about its comfort.
 That said, our six-foot-tall tester with a 32-inch inseam found the range of seat height adjustment to be inadequate for his height to achieve proper leg extension for pedaling.
 The height range was a non-issue when using the throttle and only became a concern when pedaling the bike.
 In contrast, our 5-foot 7-inch test assistant found the adjustment range to be perfect for her needs.
 Swagtron doesn't specify a recommended user height range, although they do claim a maximum rider weight of 264 lbs.
 While we feel that the sizing of this bike is suitable for a vast range of riders from kids to adults, it may be a bit small for taller users.

 The Swagcycle EB5 traveled the shortest distance of all the tested models in our throttle-only range test.
 That said, we were pleasantly surprised by how far it went, considering the fact that it has a smaller battery storage capacity than the competition.
-Although it won't do as well on long-distance rides as the Macwheel, we feel it has plenty of range for use on shorter commutes, errands around town, or casual bike path cruises.
+Although it won't do as well on long-distance rides as the Miclon, we feel it has plenty of range for use on shorter commutes, errands around town, or casual bike path cruises.

 Sure, that is the shortest range in the test, but we still feel it is respectable given the lightweight and foldable design of the EB5.
 Swagtron claims 15.5 miles of range on a charge, and we would speculate that it could probably travel that distance on perfectly flat ground with the throttle only.
 One could also significantly increase the range of the EB5 by using the pedal-assist mode as opposed to just the throttle.